Analysis | Trump’s actions that led to the violence at the Capitol began months ago

 “We want to make sure the election is honest, and I’m not sure that it can be,” he said.

-During his first debate with Democratic presidential nominee Joe Biden, Trump is asked to condemn the presence of self-described white nationalist and fascistic groups that had shown up at some protests.
+During his first debate with Democratic presidential nominee Joe Biden, Trump was asked to condemn the presence of self-described white-nationalist and fascistic groups that had shown up at some protests.
 He was asked explicitly to condemn the Proud Boys.

 “Proud Boys, stand back and stand by,” Trump replied.
 “But I’ll tell you what, I’ll tell you what, somebody’s got to do something about antifa and the left because this is not a right-wing problem.”